saramoh4/Sara/README.md

-<h1>Authentication by using social media Facebook and Google by following the mechanism of open ID with php composer</h1>
+<h1>Authentication by using social media Google by following the mechanism of open ID with php composer</h1>

 <h3>Title of project: Authentication by using single sign-on</h3>